rockpat/gigachad-debian/README.md

 ## What the fuck does it do?
 - Setups Debian for a stable & up to date Desktop use.
 (That's why I recommend Testing)
 - You have the option to install my dotfiles.
-(You can ajust the script to grab yours)
+(You can adjust the script to grab yours)
 - Breakage protection, thanks to BTRFS, Timeshift & Grub-btrfs.

 ## Installation